fiunchinho/armesto.net/content/post/2017-05-20-introducing-wimpy.md

 By default, any other access it not allowed, so for example, databases can't be accesed from the internet.

 ### wimpy.build
 [Docker](https://www.docker.com/) is not only great for running applications but for packaging as well.
+By using Docker for packaging, Wimpy is language agnostic and can deploy any application written in any language.

-By default, this role will create an [Elastic Container Registry](https://aws.amazon.com/ecr/) on AWS to store your applications images, but you can choose any Docker Registry that you like.
+By default, this role will use an [Elastic Container Registry](https://aws.amazon.com/ecr/) on AWS to store your applications images, but you can choose any Docker Registry that you like.

 On every deployment, it will package your application as a Docker image that can be run anywhere.
+Not only is available for the deployments in production, but different teams within your organization can start sharing their applications to make development easier.

 ### wimpy.deploy
 This is probably the most interesting part!